-- (1) The local government may amend or revoke a determination. - (2) The provisions of clause 2.2 are to apply to an amendment of a determination as if the amendment were a proposed determination. - (3) If the local government revokes a determination it is to give local public notice of the revocation and the determination is to cease to have effect on the date of publication.
+- (1) The Council may amend or revoke a determination. - (2) The provisions of clause 2.2 are to apply to an amendment of a determination as if the amendment were a proposed determination. - (3) If the Council revokes a determination local public notice is to be given of the revocation and the determination is to cease to have effect on the date of publication.